PART TWO: CLIENT RETENTION & CLIENT HAPPINESS

 A paying client is a happy client, right?
 Not necessarily.
-Just because your client continues to pay your legal fees doesn’t mean they are 1. happy with your services and 2. will be with you for years to come.
+Just because your client continues to pay your legal fees doesn't mean they are 1. happy with your services and 2. will be with you for years to come.
 To ensure consistent growth and prevent failure, you can improve your odds of survival by keeping track of a few key metrics.
-This is part two of two on our LaaS as SaaS series.
-Here’s what people said about part one, which can be found here.

 For SaaS companies, churn, the amount of customers who leave in a given time period, is the enemy of growth.
 And the same is true for a law firm.
 If you are losing clients faster than you are acquiring (and expanding) clients, then eventually your law firm will go out of business.